Top Menu

 https://earth.gsfc.nasa.gov/climate/instruments/polsir

-The PolSIR instrument – short for Polarized Submillimeter Ice-cloud Radiometer – will help humanity better understand Earth’s dynamic atmosphere and its impact on climate by studying ice clouds that form at high altitudes throughout tropical and sub-tropical regions.
+The PolSIR instrument – short for Polarized Submillimeter Ice-cloud Radiometer – will help humanity better understand Earth’s dynamic atmosphere by studying ice clouds that form at high altitudes throughout tropical and sub-tropical regions.

-The representation of ice clouds in Global Climate Models (GCMs) remains a major source of uncertainty in climate predictions.
-Ice clouds have been identified by the Intergovernmental Panel on Climate Change (IPCC) as one of the biggest unknown in our understanding of the climate system and how it changes.
+The representation of ice clouds in Global Climate Models (GCMs) remains a major source of uncertainty in weather predictions.
+Ice clouds have been identified by the Intergovernmental Panel on Climate Change (IPCC) as one of the biggest unknown in our understanding of the Earth’s weather system.

-The goal of PolSIR is to better characterize and understand diurnal variability of tropical and sub-tropical ice clouds on our climate, to provide key observational constraints on ice properties in climate models, and to enable modelers to develop more accurate cloud parameterizations.
+The goal of PolSIR is to better characterize and understand diurnal variability of tropical and sub-tropical ice clouds, to provide key observational constraints on ice properties in weather models, and to enable modelers to develop more accurate cloud parameterizations.

-PolSIR consists of two, 12U CubeSats equipped with a cross-track scanning polarized submillimeter radiometer in the spectral range of 325–680 GHz; fly in separate, 52-degree inclination, non-sun-synchronous orbits, taking science measurements between ±35 degrees latitude enabling monthly sampling of the diurnal cycle of ice clouds and their microphysical properties.
+PolSIR consists of two, 16U CubeSats equipped with a cross-track scanning polarized submillimeter radiometer in the spectral range of 325–680 GHz; fly in separate, 52-degree inclination, non-sun-synchronous orbits, taking science measurements between ±35 degrees latitude enabling monthly sampling of the diurnal cycle of ice clouds and their microphysical properties.

 Two years of concurrent observations, enabling comparison of daily, seasonal, and annual cycles.

-The PolSIR instrument – short for Polarized Submillimeter Ice-cloud Radiometer – will help humanity better understand Earth’s dynamic atmosphere and its impact on climate by studying ice clouds that form at high altitudes throughout tropical and sub-tropical regions.
+The PolSIR instrument – short for Polarized Submillimeter Ice-cloud Radiometer – will help humanity better understand Earth’s dynamic atmosphere and its impacts by studying ice clouds that form at high altitudes throughout tropical and sub-tropical regions.

 Powered by WordPress.
 Designed by WooThemes